Mining for Deeper Engagement

 - Add a sponsors page to your college website.
 The page should include employer logos, hyperlinked to the employers’ websites.

 Consider your college’s career fairs.
 Do they need a refresh?
 Perhaps a sector approach rather than an all-industry approach would increase employer participation since the employers would only see students who are interested in and trained for their sectors.
+Gather a college-wide team that engages with employers in some capacity and plan career fairs together using contacts from the foundation, customized training, and other departments.

 Analyze your college’s graduate job placement data to determine who is hiring your employees.
 Note: You may have recorded this information on the Employer Engagement Worksheet in the Knowing Your Audience module.
 If not, now is the time to add that data.
 Note specifically the employers who have NOT hired your grads.
 Consider holding a focus group with just those employers to learn why.